 Step 3 – Brainwrite a Storyboard (Introverted) (LEFT BRAIN)

-Rationale: Storyboarding is great way to establish your story or the logical flow of an idea.
-Storytelling is a one of the best ways to present ideas and teach.
+Rationale: Storyboarding is a great way to establish your story or the logical flow of an idea.
+Storytelling is one of the best ways to present ideas and teach.
 All presentations should teach something to the audience, even in a job interview.
 By sharing information through a story you give the audience a way to understand the information (right brain context).
 By writing your storyboard on paper you create a rough draft you can share easily with others to find ways to improve your presentation or story without having to invest a lot of time on the computer before sharing.

 - Storyboard by yourself.